-The Arkansas Standard Residential Lease Agreement is a formal document used in certain housing transactions.
+The Arkansas Standard Residential Lease Agreement is a form used for establishing structure for the renting of a home or apartment unit.
 As such it includes specific rights and responsibilities of landlords and tenants.
 It also lists the specific actions that a landlord or tenant can take if the agreement is breached.
 The landlord (or his or her lawyer) usually drafts and reviews this contract to ensure it addresses anticipated and unanticipated circumstances.
-The tenants should always read it thoroughly before signing to ensure they agree on the terms and conditions.
-Any landlords choosing to draft these agreements themselves should be sure to include the provisions pertaining to victims of domestic violence (§ 18-16-112).
-These stipulations ensure that landlords don’t discriminate against or endanger victims by refusing them rent, refusing to change locks, allowing perpetrators (that are in a protective order) to enter the property, or punishing tenants that call the police in regards to domestic violence.
+The tenants should always read through it thoroughly before signing to ensure they agree on the terms and conditions.

 Tenant Screening: Arkansas Rental Application

 Maximum Security Deposit: (§ 18-16-304) Under no circumstances can a landlord force a tenant to provide a security deposit of any kind in any amount exceeding two (2) months’ rent.